dharamvirsaini/OpentokAndroidVideoChat/README.md

 # OpentokAndroidVideoChat

-# Android app completely based on Opentok platform and is audio/video only.
-Following are the main highlights of this app:
+<b> Android app completely based on Opentok platform and is audio/video only.
+Following are the main highlights of this app:</b>

 1) User authentication using Phone number verification(Firebase SDK)
 2) Syncing phone contacts with the app database(Phone contacts who are using the app are only shown in the app)